 Calnetix Technologies specializes in high-speed rotating machinery supported by patented active permanent magnet bias homopolar bearings.
+We have developed numerous magnetic bearing systems used in a wide variety of commercial systems.
+This includes high-efficiency blowers, high-speed compressors, Organic Rankine Cycle (ORC) systems, and many more.
 We offer Powerflux™ Magnetic Bearings in radial and side by side combination configuration.
 These are the most advanced active magnetic bearings in the market.
 The very unique advantages of Calnetix’s magnetic bearings include the following:

 In active magnetic bearings, approximately a half of the total magnetic field is a steady, uncontrolled bias field.
 In Calnetix magnetic bearings, the bias is generated by permanent magnets rather than currents in electrical coils (electromagnets).
 In contrast to coils with currents, permanent magnets produce a magnetic field without generating heat or using electrical power.